Piercing

 Over-cleaning

 More is not better.
-Cleaning more than twice daily dries out the tissue and disrupts sebum production that helps the fistula mature.
-Stick to morning and evening.
+Cleaning more than once a day dries out the tissue and disrupts the natural sebum that helps the fistula mature.
+Once daily, in the shower, is enough.

 Your most important appointment